alioh/IHI-QI104/_posts/2020-04-07-L1 How to Display Data on a Run Chart.md

 ![](/IHI-QI104/img/L1-eq1.jpg)

 where:
- - N = Number of patients who leave ER without beign seen.
+ - N = Number of patients who leave ER without begin seen.
  - D = Total number of patients.

 The **aim** ( the overall goal of your improvement project ) is to get the percentage of leave without been seen by ER to bellow 1%.

 ## The Basic Elements of a Run Chart